aleks-kudriavtsev/hackaging_theories/README.md

 reviews about aging theories, curating the relevant subset with OpenAI, pulling open-access full texts, and extracting the theories they discuss.
-Each stage is implemented as a standalone script so you can inspect or extend the behaviour in isolation, and a convenience runner (`scripts/run_full_pipeline.py`) chains them into a single command for day-to-day use.
+Each stage is implemented as a standalone script so you can inspect or extend the behaviour in isolation, and a convenience runner (`scripts/run_pipeline.py`) chains them into a single command for day-to-day use.
+The legacy `scripts/run_full_pipeline.py` module now forwards to the same entrypoint so existing automation keeps working.

 > **Note**
 > The project ships without vendored credentials.
 Export the API keys you are